This is Day 4 in the 30 Day Blogging Challenge. You can read Day 3’s post here.

 And for even more free stock photos, check out…

-Canva’s Design School has a list of 74 sites to find free images.
+Canva’s blog has some more sites to find free images.
 Canva is a fantastic tool for creating graphic designs of various types (social media headers, business cards, flyers etc.) I created this infographic on the Web using Canva.

 Pikwizard has a library of free stock images including many of people.